tiago0214/tiago0214/README.md

 # **Tiago Souza Dias**
-Hi there!
-My academic journey has been a dynamic transition from a Bachelor's degree in Law to Software Engineering.
+My journey began in Law, but each day I felt more drawn to the countless possibilities that surround the world of technology.
+I decided to take this leap and dedicate myself entirely to software development.

-With a focus on web development, I work as a full-stack developer and specialize in backend languages such as JavaScript/TypeScript, Node.js, as well as frontend development using React.
+Currently, I have been immersing myself in the world of programming, exploring everything from web development with JavaScript frameworks to desktop development with C#, as well as deeper concepts such as network protocols, operating systems, and computer architecture.

-Currently, I am pursuing a degree in Software Engineering at Uninter, complementing my legal background.
+I work as a full-stack developer, specializing in backend languages like TypeScript/Node.js and C#, as well as frontend development with React.
+I am also pursuing a degree in Software Engineering at Uninter.

 ## *Skills*